 Pros of New Home Construction

-Your Lot Many buyers like the idea of selecting not only their home and finishes but the exact lot as well.
+Your Lot location is important.
+Many buyers like the idea of selecting not only their home and finishes but the exact lot as well.
 Many homeowners, especially in Arizona often want a north/south exposure.
 Some buyers would prefer a home

 backing to a wash or other green space.
 Some buyers do not want a 2 story home directly behind their.home as they feel it reduces privacy.
 Selecting your lot within a new community not only allows the buyer to select what is important to them inside the home but outside as well.